ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 A WIP implementation can be found [here](https://github.com/ethereum-optimism/optimism/pull/12057).
 The specs can be found [here](https://github.com/ethereum-optimism/specs/tree/17ef36cdc3bb9893b206a93464122d56730d30fb/specs/protocol/holocene).

 Similar to the L1 MCP project, we move all of the network specific configuration out of the individual contracts themselves and instead place all of it in a single place.
-The contracts will make a `CALL` rather than using `sload` to read the values.
+Rather than using `sload` to read the values, the contracts will make a `CALL` to the L1Block contract.
 These values will be sourced from L1 via deposit transactions that come from the `SystemConfig.initialize` call.
 We need to make sure that the max deposit gas limit is at least able to fullfill these deposit transactions.

 The general flow is as follows: